9. Glimpse

 Every time she was allowed to enter the door that led to her little piece of heaven, she took it.
 She allowed herself to be consumed by it, struggling to keep in her heart a tad bit of joy and freedom before her screaming monster arrived home.
 Before the acrid smell of burning flesh, cold touches, and an endless whisper of sweet, but dreadful promises.
 Its words always forced shivers down her spine, devouring her senses, until there was nothing left to do but succumb.

 She closed her eyes and took in the sweet scent of nature.
-She smiled and then ran a finger to her hair that ran from head to foot.
+She smiled and then ran a finger through her hair that ran from head to foot.
 She tried cutting them once but found them at the same length when she awoke the next day.
 She kept cutting, they kept growing until she lost the will and left it as it was.
 Besides, her monster liked it that way, long and shiny, which it never failed to whisper in her ear.

 Amid her reverie, her piece of heaven suddenly erupted in a blaze of fire.
 The ground began to shake and break, shooting hot molten lava and purple ashes into the sky.
-She feared not though because never once did those anomalies touch her, they would recede once nearing her presence.
+She feared not, though, because never once did those anomalies touch her; they would recede once nearing her presence.
 In an instant, the sky turned crimson blood and the animals disappeared.
-The tree above her retracted its comforting shade and its leaves turned brown then fell one after the other.
+The tree above her retracted its comforting shade, and its leaves turned brown, then fell one after the other.

-How long had it kept her she can't remember, she'd lost count of the days, for sometimes she would black out and miss the twenty-four-hour count.
+How long had it kept her?
+She can't remember; she'd lost count of the days, for sometimes she would black out and miss the twenty-four-hour count.
 Even her name was lost in time.
 It called her princess, and she responded every time.

 It led her out of her destructed heaven, back to their small and dark cabin near the sea.
 She loved the sea, but the sea breeze near her cabin never gave her the comfort she longed for.
 It reeked of death from all the floating carcasses of decapitated animals that turned the sea foam into a blackish floating substance that crashed and coated the entirety of the shore.